 - An “Official Academic Record” for each student officially enrolled.

 - Directory information of a student currently enrolled.
 (See the Family Educational Rights and Privacy Act Revised.)

 A transcript is a copy of the complete, unabridged educational record of a student who has been or is currently enrolled.
 It is issued only to the student upon the student’s written request.
 An official transcript is distinguished from an unofficial copy of the student’s record in that the official transcript carries the signature of the Registrar and bears the seal of Montana State University Billings.

 As often as possible, transcripts are issued immediately following receipt of the transcript request and payment of the fee.
-During periods of registration, changes in registration, grading periods, and Commencement, the Office of Admissions and Records staff has to devote full time to such activities.
+During periods of registration, changes in registration, grading periods, and Commencement, the Registrar's Office staff has to devote full time to such activities.
 The records are necessarily incomplete, and the status of students is pending; consequently, a longer time than usual is required for the issuance of transcripts.

 All current and former MSU Billings students are entitled to one free official transcript; thereafter, each official transcript request is processed only upon the receipt of the transcript fee.
 The student’s signature and/or personal request is required for the release of any transcript except when the transcript is released to those individuals who are considered to have a legitimate educational reason to have access to the student’s transcript.

 Cellular phones, pagers, and other electronic devices shall not be used in a manner that causes disruption in the classroom, library, or within any college-owned or college-operated facility.
 Abuse of cellular devices with photographic capabilities, use of devices for purposes of photographing test questions or other notes and materials is prohibited.
 Photographing individuals in secured areas such as bathrooms, locker rooms, or other areas where there is a reasonable expectation of privacy, and/or taking photographs of any person without expressed permission is strictly prohibited.